jim-b/ECCSI-SAKKE/README.md

         ./make

     Note!
-It's worth having a read of the make file as well.
+It is worth having a read of the make file as well.

 Running
 -------